What Causes Dry Eyes And Can It Be Prevented? | Eye Love Cares

 Your body not creating adequate tears causes dry eyes.
 Tears are not only needed to react appropriately to Hallmark movies and country songs.
 Tears are also crucial to eye health.
 You will learn more about tears later.

 Another factor that can cause dry eyes is that tears evaporate too quickly.
 Tear evaporation occurs when your room’s climate is too dry, or a breeze causes your tears to dry too soon.
+But there are loads of other things that cause this as well.

 Another factor that causes dry eyes is that the tears that you produce are of poor quality.
 Now you have another item to add to your list of worries.
 Are my tears good quality tears?